Cars - NL Host Nation

 In order to exchange a foreign driving licence for a Dutch driving licence, the applicant can follow one of the following two procedures:

-1. submit the application to the RDW directly (EU/EEA, non-EU/EEA licences or no registration in the municipal Personal Records Database (BRP));
+a. submit the application to the RDW directly (for applicants who hold EU/EEA or non-EU/EEA licences and are not registered in the municipal Personal Records Database (BRP));

-2. submit the application to the municipality, which will then forward it to the RDW.
-This procedure is only applicable when the applicant is the holder of an EU/EEA, non EU/EEA driving licence and is also registered in the BRP.
-(Send in a copy of your identity card privileged person’s.)
+b. submit the application to the municipality, which will then forward it to the RDW.
+This procedure is only applicable when the applicant is the holder of an EU/EEA or non-EU/EEA driving licence and is also registered in the BRP.
+(Submit a photocopy of your privileged person’s identity card.)

 Personal details